PADI Rescue Diver

 What do you need to start?

-- You need to have completed Emergency First Response Primary and Secondary Care (CPR and First Aid) training, or equivalent accepted training qualification, within the past 24 months.
-You can, however, complete this training during your Rescue Diver Course
+- You need to have completed a First Aid qualification within the past 24 months.
+You can, however, complete this training during your Rescue Diver Course.

 - You need to complete a self certification medical statement.
 If there are any medical concerns you will need to take the questionnaire to your doctor for a final check before diving.
 Click here to go to the form/s you need to complete before starting this course.